CircuitChaos/vtlivesgram/README.md

 ## User interface

-When *vtlivesgram* starts, a window is created and it's split into three parts:
+When **vtlivesgram** starts, a window is created and it's split into three parts:

 * Top part – shows the spectrum of the signal
 * Middle part – shows the waterfall
 * Bottom part – shows the status bar

 Waterfall speed can be changed by rotating the mouse wheel.
-If you resize the window (make it wider), the speed might decrease, as there's a maximum speed for a given window size and sample rate – below it, there wouldn't be enough samples to do the FFT.
+If you resize the window (make it wider), the speed might decrease, as there's a maximum speed for a given window size and sample rate – if it's exceeded, then there wouldn't be enough samples to calculate the needed number of frequency bins.

 When you move the mouse pointer across the window, a status bar will show you the frequency at given column and current signal magnitude in dBFS (current, not the one pointed-to by the mouse – horizontal